gramineproject/graphene/Documentation/tutorials/pytorch/index.rst

 Executing Native PyTorch
 ------------------------

-We start with a very simply example script written in Python3 for PyTorch-based ML inferencing.
+We start with a very simple example script written in Python3 for PyTorch-based ML inferencing.
 Graphene already provides a minimalistic and *insecure* `PyTorch example <https://github.com/oscarlab/graphene/tree/master/Examples/pytorch>`__ which does not have confidentiality guarantees for input/output files and does